 Volunteer with us

-We run two volunteer programs for law students:
+We run two programs for law students and recent graduates:

-As a volunteer, each week, you might assist staff with casework, law reform and policy projects, or research and update publications.
+As a volunteer with Environmental Justice Australia, each week, you might assist the team with casework, law reform and policy projects or research, and updating publications.

 Who should apply?